 It’s possible.

-History has shown asset prices could skyrocket to unbelievably high levels when there is a lot of irrational exuberance.
+History has shown that asset prices could skyrocket to unbelievably high levels when there is a lot of irrational exuberance.

 Can it crash by 50% or more in the future?